20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 $$ v_\mu = g_{\mu\nu} v^\nu $$

 I've introduced some new syntax here known as the einstein summation convention, so lets go through it.
-In general, any repeated index in an expression is summed:
+In general, any repeated index (a 'dummy' index) in an expression is summed:

 $$ g_{\mu\nu} v^\nu == \sum_{\nu=0}^3 g_{\mu\nu} * v^\nu $$